wencheng256/wencheng256.github.io/index.md

 ---

 ## About Me
 Hello and welcome!
-I am *Wencheng Han*, currently a Ph.D. student at the State Key Laboratory of Internet of Things for Smart City (University of Macau), under the esteemed guidance of Prof. Jianbing Shen.
+I am Wencheng Han, a recent Ph.D. graduate (June 2025) from the State Key Laboratory of Internet of Things for Smart City, University of Macau, where I was fortunate to be advised by Prof. Jianbing Shen.

-My academic journey began at Shandong University, where I pursued my bachelor's degree from 2012 to 2016.
-After that, I furthered my studies at the Beijing Institute of Technology, earning my master's degree from 2019 to 2022.
-In 2022, I commenced my Ph.D. studies at the University of Macau and have been engrossed in my research ever since.
+My academic journey began with a bachelor’s degree from Shandong University (2012–2016), followed by a master’s degree from Beijing Institute of Technology (2019–2022).
+I completed my Ph.D. in just three years, focusing on computer vision and autonomous driving.

-Professionally, between my bachelor's and master studies, I had the privilege to work with Sina Weibo, where I served as a Recommendation System Development Engineer from 2016 to 2019.
-This experience provided me with invaluable insights and honed my skills in the field.
+Before my graduate studies, I worked at Sina Weibo as a Recommendation System Development Engineer (2016–2019), gaining practical experience in large-scale machine learning systems.

-In my current academic pursuits, I am particularly enthralled by perception tasks for autonomous driving.
-This includes intriguing areas like Monocular Depth Estimation, Monocular 3D Object Detection, and Visual Tracking.
-My curiosity doesn't stop there.
-I am also venturing into the fascinating world of AI for Medical applications, diligently working on projects that intersect technology and healthcare.
+My research interests lie in perception for autonomous driving, including Monocular Depth Estimation, Monocular 3D Object Detection, and Visual Tracking.
+I’m also exploring AI applications in healthcare, with a focus on multi-modal learning and medical imaging.

-Thank you for stopping by.
-I am always open to collaboration, discussions, or simply a chat about the latest advancements in the field.
-Feel free to reach out!

 ## Research Interests